 If you love eating Indian food but are intimidated by the idea of cooking it, you should try this recipe for sure.
 It's beginner-level easy, and it'll leave you excited about trying out more Indian style recipes.
 And what an adventure that'll be!

-I called it an "Indian curry" although there really is nothing like that, because I wan't being loyal to any single one of the many Indian cuisines when I made this.
+I called it an "Indian curry" although there really is nothing like that, because I wasn't being loyal to any single one of the many Indian cuisines when I made this.
 But if I had to, I'd put it in the north Indian bracket because of the spices I used.

 The complexity in this recipe comes from a spice mix that's called kitchen king masala, which I buy online or pick up at the Indian grocery store.
+Do let me know if you love this recipe.
+And if you love vegan meat in curry sauces, be sure to try this pumpkin curry recipe!

 What is kitchen king masala?